 Can I Choose Where the Hair Follicles are Harvested?

 Hair transplant surgeons know the best way to restore your hairline.
-While your surgeon may listen to your suggestions, remember the surgeon has years of training and expertise in hair transplants.
+While your surgeon may listen to your suggestions, remember the surgeon has years of training in hair transplants.
 You do not want to damage the healthy follicles you have remaining by having too many incisions made in your preferred donor site.
 Donor hair is most often taken from the back of the head and sometimes the sides.

 Can I Pair the Surgery With Propecia?